qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

     platform = create_platform(emulator_runcard_name)

-This platform is equivalent to real platforms in terms of attributes and functions, but returns simulated results.
+An emulator platform is equivalent to real platforms in terms of attributes and functions, but returns simulated results.
 It is useful for testbedding and calibrating pulses, and testing calibration and characterization routines for the corresponding real device especially when access to the real device is limited or when it is unavailable.